Senyoret1/hardware-wallet-js/DOCUMENTATION.md

 *Purpose:*

-Enable or disable the passphrase protection.
+Change parts of the device configuration.

 *Params:*
 - usePassphrase: Indicates if the passphrase protection must be enabled (true) or disable (false).
+Use `null` to not make changes to this configuration.
-- deviceLabel: Label to identify the device through application and/or device screen.
+- deviceLabel: Label to identify the device through application and/or device screen (32 characters or less).
+Use `null` to not make changes to this configuration.
 - pinCodeReader: [Auxiliary function to obtain the PIN.](#auxiliary-function-to-obtain-the-PIN)